-This paper presents a model-based reinforcement learning algorithm incorporating discounted value summation into planning.
-In addition, Soft Actor-Critic was selected as the policy optimization algorithm, in which actions were directly sampled from a behavioral policy.
-We compared the proposed scoring function with two prevalent planning methods: discounted sum of rewards and discounted sum of rewards added with the estimated value of the terminal state.
+This paper presented a Model-based RL (MBRL) algorithm, named Value Summation MBRL (VS-MBRL), which incorporates discounted value summation into planning.
+In addition, Soft Actor-Critic (SAC) was selected as the policy optimization algorithm, in which actions were directly sampled from a behavioral policy.
+We compared the proposed scoring function with two popular planning methods: discounted sum of rewards and the discounted sum of rewards added with the estimated value of the terminal state.
 The performance over some standard baselines indicated the superiority of the proposed method.
-Moreover, VS-MBRL is applied to learning locomotion skills for a simulated model of the Cassie robot.
-VS-MBRL proves to be a preferable alternative to current scoring functions, offering considerably greater returns for Cassie's locomotion skills as well as MuJoCo Gym environments.
+VS-MBRL is also applied to learning locomotion skills for a simulated model of the Cassie robot.
+VS-MBRL proves to be a preferable alternative to current scoring functions, offering considerably greater returns for Cassie's locomotion skills as well as most MuJoCo Gym environments.